bellcd/interview-questions/topics/algorithms.md

 5. Selection Sort
    1. Summarize
       1. Repeatedly finding the smallest number from the ever shrinking portion of the list that is still unsorted.
-   2. List and explain the worst, average, and best case time complexities for Selection Sort?
+   2. List and explain the worst, average, and best case time complexities for Selection Sort.
       1. Worst O(n^2), average O(n^2), best O(n^2)
       2. As you increment through the list, you still have to look at every other yet-to-be-sorted value.
 The size of this yet-to-be-sorted portion of the list decreases by 1 with every iteration.
 So initially the yet-to-be-sorted portion of the list starts at position 0 and continues through the last index.
 So for this iteration you're doing (n - 1) comparisons.
 Next iteration, start at position 1, so length of the yet-to-be-sorted portion has decreased by 1, so you do (n - 2) comparisons.
 This continues until you're at the penultimate position, at which point the length of the yet-to-be-sorted portion is 2, which leaves 1 comparison left.
 So each of these iterations does of (yet-to-be-sorted portion of the list).length - 1 number of comparisons.
 So the number of comparisons in Selection Sort is (n - 1) + (n - 2) + (n - 3) ...
 1. This expression simplifies to (n(n - 1)) / 2, which is a Big O of O(n^2).
    3. Why are the worst, average, & best case time complexities for Selection Sort the same?